SVCE-ACM/A-December-of-Algorithms-2021/README.md

 Note that if you've already added the upstream repository, you don't need to re-add it in the future while fetching the newer questions.

 #### I received a merge error.
 What do I do?
 This shouldn't happen unless you modify an existing file in the repository.
 There's a lot of potential troubleshooting that might be needed, but the simplest thing to do is to make a copy of your code outside the repository and then clone it once again.
 Now repeat the steps from the answer above.
 Merge it and then add your code.
-Now proceed as usual. :)
+Now proceed as usual. :) hello

 #### I'm facing difficulties with/need help understanding a particular question.
 Open up an [issue](https://github.com/SVCE-ACM/A-December-of-Algorithms-2021/issues) on this repository and we'll do our best to help you out.